-Note: For older kernels that do not support the configuration methods outlined below, please refer to Appendix C: Working with Board Support Package on how to make use of the BSP toolset to configure interfaces.
+Note: For older kernels that do not support the configuration methods outlined below, please refer to BSP Installation on how to make use of the BSP toolset to configure interfaces.

-7.1.1 Configuring interface link-speed
+Configuring interface link-speed

 The following steps explains how to change between 10G mode and 25G mode on CX 2x25GbE cards.
 The changing of port speed must be done in order, port 0 (p0) must be set to 10G before port 1 (p1) may be set to 10G.